-As discussed at the November 18th City Commission Work Session, the Planning Commission and City Staff have been undergoing a thorough review of the City of Sturgis Zoning Ordinance since June of 2023.
-The primary goal of this update is to create a zoning ordinance that is more user-friendly and accessible for residents, developers, and business owners.
+The Planning Commission and City Staff have been undergoing a thorough review of the City of Sturgis Zoning Ordinance since June of 2023.
 Draft updates and revisions designed to modernize the ordinance, address areas where frequent issues or concerns have existed, and provide standards specific to the current land use and development in the City have been proposed.